7 Steps to Keep Your Faith in Hard Times

 - Carefully obey the instructions of the Word of God, and not just be a hearer of the Word but a doer.

 In your own situation, God is giving you the same instructions.
-Take time to meditate on God's Word, and especially his promises regarding your circumstances.
+Take time to meditate on his Word, and especially his promises regarding your circumstances.
 Find God's promises that speak to your situation and say then back to yourself day and night.

 This is not mere parroting Scriptures, but allowing God's Word to change you.
-You can only reap the full benefits of God's Words as you apply them to your life.
+You can only reap the full benefits of his Words as you apply them to your life.
 Then there will be a change in your focus, and you will become more sensitive to what God's Word is saying about the circumstances you are facing.

 Jesus promised, "If you remain in me and my word remain in you, ask whatever you wish and it shall be given to you" (John 15:7).
 So meditate on God’s Word, and allow Jesus’ word to become a reality in your life.